rufig/spf/docs/intro.en.md

 ###[ANS support][start]

 Maximum ANS conformity is achieved by including `lib/include/ansi.f`.
-Additional words are defined, some of them dummies, etc. Also, a tricky behaviour of the FILE words is corrected - `OPEN-FILE`, `CREATE-FILE` and other such words implicitly treat the input string as zero-ended (ignoring the length parameter), though according to the standard it is an address/counter pair.
+Additional words are defined, some of them dummies, etc.

+Also, a non-standard optimization of FILE wordset is fixed - `OPEN-FILE`, `CREATE-FILE` and other implicitly treat the input string as zero-ended (ignoring the length parameter). `lib/include/ansi-file.f` will add an extra zero byte in such case, after copying the file name to the dynamic buffer, which remains allocated for future use.
+You don't really need such behaviour when defining file names with string literal `S"` or string libraries `~ac/lib/str*.f`, as they ensure there is an extra zero byte.
+Though it can be helpful for using non-SPF libraries.

 ----
 <a id="include"/>